-Now that I have a 5 and 6 year-old, I’m re-living my own elementary experiences.
+When my children turned 5 and 6, I started re-living my own elementary school experiences.
 Apparently comebacks haven’t changed much in 35 years.

 Call someone a name and you’ll hear, “I know you are, but what am I?”
 Mention that odor wafting in, someone will chime, “Whoever smelt it, dealt it!”
 Blame someone for something, and you’ll get: “If you’re pointing the finger at me, there are three pointing back at you!”

 My last post, “Does the church hate forgiveness?” pointed a blaming finger.
 Some readers pushed back.
 The church is just the people, they said.
 It’s not the church that hates forgiveness, it’s specific people.
 Even worse, someone had the guts to point out that what we condemn in others, we often struggle with ourselves.

 Is it really just me that hates forgiveness?

 “No!”
 I protest.
 Forgiveness has changed my life.
 God’s grace is all that’s has kept me in the church and in ministry.
 There’s nothing I can do to make God love me more or less.
 I’m adopted not because of my performance, but simply because of God’s mercy.
 This motivates me and shapes my life!

 I was just talking about me, God’s grace and forgiveness for me.
 But there are other people out there.
 God’s grace extends to them too, right?
 Regardless of their choices.
 People who hurt and abuse, who exclude and degrade, liars, cheaters and thieves.
 God’s grace is available for them too.